Epicurean Ethics of Labor

 Fruitful possessions must be more than unfruitful ones. – Philodemus, On Property Management, Column A

-It is more profitable for him, if he has money to invest, to spend it in a soymilk-maker (a modern milk-giving cow) or a beer-making-kit, particularly if these produce goods that his associates are likely to consume and purchase from him, than to invest his money in goods (like clothes or art) that do not produce other sellable goods.
+Philodemus seems to be saying that it is more prudent for the property manager, if he has money to invest, to spend it in a soymilk-maker (a modern milk-giving cow) or a beer-making-kit, particularly if these produce goods that his associates are likely to consume or purchase from him, than to invest his money in goods (like clothes or art) that do not produce other sellable goods.

 And so this notion of fruitful possessions should be explored in a contemporary context, particularly now that we live in an age where machines and robots can potentially do so much for us.
 Insofar as machines can do work and produce goods for us, they also qualify as means of production.